SSJ API Documentation

 The file must have the following format (the first line is treated as a comment by the program and discarded):

-Several files of parameters for Sobol sequences in this format are given on F. Kuo’s Web site up to very high dimensions.
+Several files of parameters for Sobol sequences in this format are given at http://web.maths.unsw.edu.au/~fkuo/sobol/ in up to 21201 dimensions.
 The different files give parameters that were selected using different criteria.
 To avoid waiting for a file to download every time a SobolSequence object is created, one should download the desired files and store them locally for faster access by invoking this constructor with the name of a local file.

 Parameters